Cryptography in the age of quantum computers

 When a website like Gizmodo, that arguably is more about science fiction than about science, speculates what quantum computer games will be like, it becomes clear that quantum computers are a hot topic even far outside of the scientific community.
 That this media attention is at least partially justified is due to the far-reaching capabilities quantum computers will have.
 But how exactly will the arrival of fault-tolerant quantum computers change different areas of computer science?
 Cryptography is one of the areas which will be most affected.
 Two of the most well-known examples are Shor's algorithm and quantum key distribution, the former (and its variants) breaking all currently deployed public-key cryptography and the latter providing unconditionally secure key expansion over a public quantum channel, something that cannot be achieved with only classical resources.

-Quantum information theory and its mathematical sructure
+Quantum information processing and its mathematical structure

 My research in quantum information theory has established new insight into quantum correlations and communication protocols.
 With our intuition being severely limited in the quantum world, it is arguably even more important than in the classical case to develop appropriate mathematical tools.
 This has been an important feature of my work.
-As an example, the combined might of representation theory of the symmetric and unitary groups, random matrix theory and spectral theory of differential operators enabled me and my coauthors to determine the resource requirements for port-based teleportation, a protocol that can be used to circumvent some apparent road blocks due to the no-cloning theorem.
-Another example is the generalization of the ubiquitous decoupling technique to the conditional (pdf) and catalytic setting (pdf), as well as it's application to entanglement theory (pdf).
+As an example, the combined might of representation theory of the symmetric and unitary groups, random matrix theory and spectral theory of differential operators enabled me and my coauthors to determine the resource requirements for port-based teleportation (pdf), a protocol that can be used to circumvent some apparent road blocks due to the no-cloning theorem.
+Another example is the generalization of the ubiquitous decoupling technique to the conditional (pdf) and catalytic setting (pdf), as well as its application to entanglement theory (pdf).